sfc-gh-praj/dagster-in-snowpark-container-services/README.md

 - Docker installed on your local machine (for building the custom image)
 - Snowflake non-trail account
 - Complete the following tutorial as that will be used in the assets.
+This will create an image which is pushed to Snowflake image registry.

 https://docs.snowflake.com/en/developer-guide/snowpark-container-services/tutorials/tutorial-2